-Marian was appointed to the position in March 2018.
-Marian has been our Group CFO and Member of the Board for the last four years and before that he had been leading the Investment Management and Divestment at HB.
-Reavis since joining the company in 2010.
+Marian was appointed to the Group CEO position in March 2018.
+Marian has been our Group CFO and a member of the board since 2014.
+Before that he had been leading Investment Management and Divestment at HB Reavis since joining the company in 2010.
 Previously, he had worked in London for RREEF, Deutsche Bank and ING Group.
 Marian holds master's degrees in Finance from the London Business School and in Financial Management from the Comenius University in Bratislava, Slovakia.